 Relay Control: This field contains the MAC address of the relay device if the data frame is exchanged through a relay link between coordinator and relayed device.
+It is only present if the Relayed Frame field in of the Frame Control field is one.
 Otherwise, the field does not exist

-6.5 Control Frames

-Add the Relay Control Field.
-This field will be used if the Relayed Frame bit (bit10 in Frame Control field) is set to one.
+Add the following Relay Control Field to figure 37: